kinggoesgaming/SpongeDocs/source/about/glossary.rst

   The financial side of the project, a separate entity that accepts, manages and distributes donations. http://spongefoundation.org/
 SpongeVanilla
-  An implementation of Sponge API that runs on Vanilla Minecraft (and not Forge).
+  An implementation of the SpongeAPI that runs on Vanilla Minecraft (and not Forge).
 Spongie
   The Sponge Mascot, a valiant little Sponge with a red cape.
 Spongy